Geffen Records: Formation (1980–1990)

 David Geffen (pictured in 1973) founded Geffen Records in 1980.

 Geffen Records began operations in 1980.
-It was created by music industry businessman David Geffen who, in the early 1970s, had co-founded Asylum Records with Elliot Roberts.
+It was created by music industry businessman David Geffen who, in 1971, had co-founded Asylum Records with Elliot Roberts.
 Geffen stepped down from Asylum in 1975, when he crossed over to film and was named a vice president of Warner Bros.
 Pictures.
-He was fired from Warner c.
+He was fired from Warner in c.
 1978, but still remained locked in a five-year contract, which prevented him from working elsewhere.
 When that deal expired, he returned to work in 1980 and struck a deal with Warner Bros.
 Records (now simply Warner Records, due to the label's disassociation from Warner Bros.
 Pictures in 2004), to create Geffen Records.
 Warner Bros.
 Records provided 100 percent of the funding for the label's start-up and operations, while it distributed its releases in North America, with CBS's Epic Records handling distribution in the rest of the world until 1985 when Warner Music Group (parent company of Warner Records and formerly a division of Time Warner/Warner Bros.
 Discovery until 2004) took over distribution for the rest of the world.
 Profits were split 50% each between Geffen Records and its respective distributors.
 Despite being named for founder and original owner David Geffen, it has been acknowledged that Ed Rosenblatt, who became president of Geffen Records upon its inception in 1980, was the one who led Geffen Records during its heyday in the 1980s and 1990s.

 The label released Double Fantasy by John Lennon and Yoko Ono.
 Two weeks after it entered the charts, Lennon was murdered in New York City.
 Subsequently, the album went on to sell millions and gave Geffen its first number-one album and single; the rights to the album would later be taken over by EMI, which eventually would be absorbed by Geffen's then-future parent, Universal Music Group in 2012.

 As the mid-1980s progressed, Geffen would go on to have extended success with such acts as Asia, Berlin, Enya, Kylie Minogue, Quarterflash, Wang Chung, and Sammy Hagar.
 The label also signed several established acts such as Elton John, Irene Cara, Cher, Debbie Harry, Don Henley, Joni Mitchell, Neil Young, Peter Gabriel, and Jennifer Holliday.
 Toward the end of the decade, the company also began making a name for itself as an emerging rock label, thanks to the success of Whitesnake (U.S. and Canada only), The Stone Roses, Guns N' Roses, Tesla, Sonic Youth and the comeback of 1970s-era rockers Aerosmith.
 This prompted Geffen to create a subsidiary label, DGC Records (formerly the David Geffen Company), in 1990; which focused on more progressive rock and would later embrace the emergence of alternative rock—Nirvana being an example.
 Geffen also briefly distributed the first incarnation of Def American Recordings (now simply American Recordings) through Warner Music Group from 1988 to 1990.